Singletrack (magazine)

-Singletrack is a UK-based mountain biking magazine and web site.
-The magazine is aimed at more mature mountain bikers and intended to provide a counterpoint to magazines such as MBUK which are aimed at a younger audience.
+Singletrack is a UK-based mountain biking magazine and website founded in 2001.
 It is based in Todmorden, West Yorkshire.

 History and profile

 Singletrack was founded in 2001 by Chipps Chippendale, Mark Alker and Shaun Murray.
 The magazine is currently published six times a year in both print and a variety of digital formats.
 In 2011 Singletrack published its first eBook - a collection of the previously published columns of Mike Ferrentino.

-Singletrack grew from an earlier web site, GoFar, an acronym for 'Get Out For A Ride', which ran from 1998 to 2001 and was founded by Matt Wenham along with many contributors from the uk.rec.cycling Usenet newsgroup including Shaun Murray, Callum Wilson, Tony Raven, Russell Pinder, Myra VanInwegen and others, and from outside Usenet, Mark Alker, Carvel Lonsdale and many more.
+Singletrack grew from an earlier website, GoFar, an acronym for 'Get Out For A Ride', which ran from 1998 to 2001 and was founded by Matt Wenham along with many contributors from the uk.rec.cycling Usenet newsgroup including Shaun Murray, Callum Wilson, Tony Raven, Russell Pinder, Myra VanInwegen and others, and from outside Usenet, Mark Alker, Carvel Lonsdale and many more.
 GoFar was largely a reaction to the death of the Future Publishing magazine Mountainbike World on which Chipps Chippendale once worked.